zacares/flutter_drift_simolus3/docs/docs/Migrations/tests.md

 When a mismatch is found, an exception with a message explaining exactly where another value was expected will be thrown.
 This allows you to find issues with your schema migrations quickly.

+!!! note "Web support"

+   `validateDatabaseSchema` is only supported on native platforms (Android, iOS, macOS, Linux and Windows).